postmanlabs/newman/README.md

 #### SSL client certificates

 Client certificates are an alternative to traditional authentication mechanisms.
-These allow their users to make authenticated requests to a server, using a public certificate, and a private key that verifies certificate ownership.
+These allow their users to make authenticated requests to a server, using a public certificate, and an optional private key that verifies certificate ownership.
 In some cases, the private key may also be protected by a secret passphrase, providing an additional layer of authentication security.

 Newman supports SSL client certificates, via the following CLI options: